tamas-p/hisma/packages/hisma_flutter/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-Flutter navigation with [Hisma](../hisma/) hierarchical state machines.
+## Flutter navigation with [Hisma](../hisma/) hierarchical state machines.

-Hierarchical state machines can perfectly describe your workflow, roaming from screens to screens or dialogs.
-This package gives you a router generator that can do this for your [hisma](../hisma/) state machines.
-Under the hood `hisma_flutter` is using Flutter's Navigator 2.0 API.
+State machines can very well describe your workflow, roaming from screens to screens and dialogs as the active state of the machine changes.
+Furthermore a hierarchical state machine can even describe interconnected workflows defined in child state machines.
+This package provides the functionality of this, mapping [hisma](../hisma/) state machine states to ui elements such as screens and dialogs.

 ## Features

-- Mapping screen creators to states
+- Mapping screens to states
-- Mapping overlay screen creators to states
+- Mapping overlay screens to states
-- Mapping dialog creators to states
-- Mapping utility creators ([NoUIChange]) to states
+- Mapping dialogs (or any imperatively created ui elements) to states
 - Hierarchy support - nested navigation

 See it in action in the [fb_auth_hisma_example](../../examples/fb_auth_hisma_example/) app that maps screens and dialogs to a `hisma` hierarchical state machine which implements authentication, user management workflows with Firebase Authentication:

 ![fb_auth_hisma_example.gif](../../examples/fb_auth_hisma_example/doc/resources/fb_auth_hisma_example.gif)

-## Getting started

-TODO: List prerequisites and provide or point to information on how to start using the package.

 ## Usage

 ### Minimal app with a single page ([01_minimal.dart](../../examples/hisma_flutter_example_app/lib/01_minimal.dart))

-Let's create the most basic single screen hisma_flutter application possible: Single stat machine with a single state declared and a single screen mapped to this state.
+Let's create the most basic single screen hisma_flutter application possible: Single state machine with a single state declared and a single screen mapped to this state.

 First declare the state machine: